 Expo Fest is a competition held annually in Connecticut, in which high school students work in teams to design, develop, and implement an innovative product or solution to a given challenge.

-The 2017 Innovation Challenge is “Fresh Perspectives.”
+The 2019 Innovation Challenge is “What If?”
 Each team must develop a definition and build their project to suit the challenge.
 Depending on the project, teams are judged by a panel of scientists, filmmakers, designers, hardware and software engineers, business professionals, and university and college faculty.